Dive Brief:

 “Consumer confidence continued to improve in November and reached the top of the range that has prevailed over the past two years,” Conference Board Chief Economist Dana Peterson said Tuesday in a statement.

-Consumer optimism for their finances over the next six months hit a new high this month and the proportion of consumers anticipating a recession during the next year fell to the lowest level since the Conference Board began tracking that sentiment in July 2022, Peterson said.
+Consumer optimism for their finances over the next six months hit a new high and the proportion of consumers anticipating a recession during the next year fell to the lowest level since the Conference Board began tracking that sentiment in July 2022, Peterson said.

 The view of households toward the labor market has also brightened, she said, commenting on the Conference Board’s Consumer Confidence Index for November.